Steroids

 What are steroids used for in medicine?

-To reduce inflammation and suppress immune system.
+Steroids are used to reduce inflammation and suppress the immune system.

-How are steroids typically administered?
+How are steroids administered?

 Can steroids be used long-term?